[ PDF version, text version]

 Submission instructions.

-All submissions must describe original research, not published or currently under review for another workshop, conference, or journal.
+currently under review for another workshop, conference, or journal.
 Papers must be submitted electronically to EDAS.
 Detailed submission instructions are posted here.
 Submission implies the willingness of at least one author to attend the workshop and present the paper.
 Accepted papers will be included in the main proceedings of IEEE MASS 2007 and published by the IEEE Computer Society.